API Testing

 Rate Limiting and Usage Tracking

-Using API keys also offers the critical benefit of tracking usage and setting rate limitations.
-For the service to continue functioning correctly for all users without jeopardizing performance, abuse must be stopped.
-Thus, rate limitation is essential.
-However, by tracking the usage patterns of an API, providers can enhance their resource allocation and planning.
+API keys have the important benefit of tracking usage and setting rate limits.
+Stopping abuse is essential for the service to function properly without affecting performance.
+Therefore, rate limiting is crucial.
+Tracking the usage patterns of an API helps providers improve their resource allocation and planning.

 API keys play a crucial role in these procedures.
 They let backend systems recognize the user or application submitting the request and enforce predefined rules on the quantity and frequency of permitted requests.
 Here’s how this can be visualized: